tobloef/numerous-face-tokens/NOTES.md

 * I really really like having full type-safety.
 Once the proper types has been set up, the code writes itself.
 * I found it hard to create a consise type-safe way to do filter query parameters in a general way.
 Boiler plate, boiler plate and more boiler plate.
 It ended up being like a DSL on top of express, with very little transferable knowledge.
 * Having to write this stuff for every single project would be a huge pain.
 It's the validation, both from a type POV and a user input POV that is annoying to write, especially when the two should match, with minimal boilerplate.
+* Endpoints for each frontend page VS query parameters to include relations (like GraphQL lol) VS always send all the data.

 ## Prisma
 * I'm not sure I like creating schema files instead of decorating domain models.